Divergent-Insights/dbt-dataquality/README.md

   - Creates a variant-column staging table

 - Loads dbt logging information on an internal stage
-  - This is achieved via a set of dbt macros together with the Snowflake PUT command
+  - This is achieved via a set of dbt macros together leveraging Snowflake PUT command

 - Copies dbt logging information into a Snowflake table
-  - This is achieved via a set of dbt macros together with the Sowflake COPY command
+  - This is achieved via a set of dbt macros together leveraging Sowflake COPY command

 - Creating and populating simple dbt models to report on `dbt source freshness` and `dbt tests`
   - Raw logging data is modelled downstream and contextualised for reporting purposes